Quectel-Community/meta-quectel-community/README.md

   "
 ```

-# II.
-About This Layer
+# 2. About This Layer

 This layer adds kernel modifications to support the following Quectel
 hardware: